wpsharks/s2member-kb/tutorials/2016/315-generating-membership-forms-with-s2member-pro-forms-and-buttons-overview.md

 ## PayPal Specifics: PayPal Pro Requirements

-Pro-Forms require *PayPal Payments Pro*.
-However, there are some exceptions to that rule.
+Pro-Forms do not require *PayPal Payments Pro* (see [Supported PayPal Account Types](http://s2member.com/kb-article/supported-paypal-account-types/)), however depending on your use-case, you may want to use the PayPal Payments Pro service.

-### Exceptions: PayPal Payments Pro is NOT Required if...
+### PayPal Payments Pro is NOT Required if...

 - You use *Free Registration* Pro-Forms.
+- You use PayPal Express Checkout.
 - You integrate with [Stripe](https://stripe.com&sa=D&ust=1470238793505000&usg=AFQjCNGZ359MUl4EsyW0gTaFm8P1KNdWWQ) instead. (*Stripe* has no monthly costs.)
 See this [KB article](https://s2member.com/kb-article/does-s2member-integrate-w-stripe-bitcoin/) for details.

-### PayPal Payments Pro is *Absolutely* Required if...
+### PayPal Payments Pro IS Required if...

 - You want to accept on-site credit card payments via Pro-Forms and *PayPal*.
-- You need *Cancellation*, *Billing Update*, or *Billing Modification* Pro-Forms.
 - You want to take full advantage of everything that Pro-Forms can do in conjunction with *PayPal* and to have all functions work as intended.

 ## Form Fields Common to Most Pro-Forms